v4resk/KidsLand/README.md

 # KidsLand
-A POO project for your pleasur
+A POO project for your pleasure